Become a Virtual Assistant

 How I Became a Virtual Assistant in the UK (And What I’d Do Differently)

 Back in 2011, I handed in my notice as a Personal Assistant and started my journey as a Virtual Assistant.
 I was incredibly naïve.
-I didn’t realise how hard I’d need to work or how unpredictable self-employment could be.
-But I embraced it.
+I didn’t realise how hard I’d need to work or how unpredictable self-employment could be but I embraced it.
 There were tears, lessons and many moments of "what am I doing?" but here I am, years later, proud of everything I’ve built.
 I hope my story helps you take that first step too.

 How to Name Your Virtual Assistant Business